 Nurturing your company to the point that it is ready to expand overseas is a major achievement.
 As a company director, you know first-hand the challenges that face a business taking this route.

 At Blackhawk Intelligence, our international due diligence team helps businesses prepare in their quest to go global by mitigating risks from a legal, financial and/or commercial perspective.
-In this article, we will cover the basics of going international, highlight some of the most important things you can do to ensure that your venture has every chance of succeeding across global markets, and tell you how our team can help you achieve that.
+In this article, we will cover the basics of going international, highlight some of the most important things you can do to ensure that your venture has every chance of succeeding across global markets, and share with you how our team can help you achieve that.

 Things to consider before going global